rdo-infra/weirdo/docs/how.rst

 module, the integration tests are provided through the puppet-openstack-integration_ project.
-Ultimately, these are all configured to run by Jenkins through project-config_ and are triggered by Gerrit.
+Ultimately, these are all configured to run by Jenkins through project-config_ and are triggered when a patchset is submitted to Gerrit.

 The integration tests are of particular interest since the puppet modules will install OpenStack libraries, clients and services with the packages provided